-

 LONGER Bio

-Singer-songwriter Arielle Silver is an award-winning storyteller whose songs weave imagery, empathy, and insight into quietly powerful folk-rooted narratives.
-Equally inspired by the traditions of Laurel Canyon and Greenwich Village, her music explores the relationships that shape us—between people, places, and the living world.
+Singer-songwriter Arielle Silver is a Los Angeles and New England-based award-winning storyteller, Camino pilgrim, and writer whose songs weave imagery, empathy, and insight into quietly powerful folk-rooted narratives.
+Equally inspired by books, spiritual journeys, and the traditions of Laurel Canyon and Greenwich Village, her music explores the relationships between people, places, and the natural world.

-Silver’s rich lyrics and warm, engaging stage presence have earned recognition at the South Florida Folk Festival (Songwriting Award Winner), Tucson Folk Festival (two-time Finalist), and the International Acoustic Music Awards (2nd Place), along with three ASCAP Plus Awards.
-Songs from Watershed premiered in The Bluegrass Situation, Americana Highways, and Twangville, and the album spent 18 weeks on the Americana Music Charts.
+Silver’s rich lyrics and warm, engaging stage presence have earned recognition from the Boston Globe ("lovely songwriting"), bestselling author Cheryl Strayed ("beautiful"), and at the South Florida Folk Festival (Songwriting Award Winner), Tucson Folk Festival (two-time Finalist), and the International Acoustic Music Awards (2nd Place).
+Songs from Watershed premiered in The Bluegrass Situation, American Songwriter, and Twangville, and the album spent 18 weeks on the Americana Music Charts.
+Music Connection calls her "a born communicator."
+Arielle performs on average 60 shows a year in markets across the U.S.

-In addition to performing, she is a Pushcart Prize-nominated writer, an educator, and nonprofit arts leader dedicated to strengthening creative communities.
-She serves as a Teaching Artist with the Los Angeles Master Chorale’s Voices Within program, as Adjunct Faculty at Antioch University, and develops programs supporting songwriters and composers through the SONA Foundation.
+In addition to performing, Arielle is a Pushcart Prize-nominated writer, an educator, and nonprofit arts leader dedicated to strengthening creative communities.
+She serves as a Teaching Artist with the Los Angeles Master Chorale’s Voices Within program, as Adjunct Faculty at Antioch University, is affiliated with Peabody Conservatory's Arts in Healthcare program, and develops programs supporting songwriters and composers through the SONA Foundation.